UPDATE: March 7, 2025: This article has been updated to reflect the most recent jobs, wage and turnover data.

 Total employment in restaurants has reached pre-COVID-19 levels.

 The number of restaurant workers stabilized around 12.2 million in Q2 2023, ending a run of dramatic growth that began in December 2020.
-Employment reached pre-pandemic levels in September 2023, with 12.3 million workers in the sector and held relatively steady for nearly a year.
-In the summer of 2024, employment growth resumed slowly, with the number of restaurant workers passing 12.4 million in September.
-But October’s preliminary numbers are roughly the same as September’s.
+Employment reached pre-pandemic levels in August 2023, with 12.2 million workers in the sector and held relatively steady for nearly a year.
+This steadiness has been the defining characteristic of restaurant employment numbers in the last year.

 How many workers are leaving their jobs?